 PMO Defined

-PMOs build Project Management Processes
+Establishing Project Management Processes

-PMO’s other function is to ensure that reliable and structured business procedures are created and implemented.
-PMO aims to develop a shared set of values, policies, and frameworks as part of the project management process to coordinate multiple operational tasks.
-(Standardization refers to a manager’s ease of movement between functions and the accelerated learning curve for new project managers.)
+Another function of the project management office is ensuring that structured business procedures are created and implemented.
+The PMO aims to develop a shared set of values, policies, and frameworks to coordinate multiple operational tasks.
+When procedurse are standardised, it increases the agility of managers, and helps new project managers tackle their learning curves quickly.

-PMOs create Project Management Templates
+Creating Project Management Templates

 ● Projects are not meeting deadlines and are often running over budget.